-8 Questions to Kick Off Designing Your Dry Bulk Material Handling System
+Eight Questions to Kick Off Designing Your Dry Bulk Material Handling System

-8 Questions to Kick Off Designing Your Dry Bulk Material Handling System
+Eight Questions to Kick Off Designing Your Dry Bulk Material Handling System

 If you’re about to design your new dry bulk material handling system, answering the following eight questions will get your project off to the best start (and finish) possible.

-1. What product will the system convey?
+1. What product will the system pneumatically convey?

 1. Where is your product coming from and where do you want it to go?

-1. How far is the product being conveyed and how many turns will it take along the way?
+1. How far is the product being conveyed, and how many turns will it take along the way?

 Knowing the conveying distance and number of elbow counts lets you correctly size your system.
-Even elevation level of your plant can affect the type of system, especially if conveying longer distances or with multiple elbows.
+Even the elevation level of your plant can affect the type of system, especially if conveying longer distances or with multiple elbows.
 Higher elevations have thinner air and might necessitate a vacuum system.

 1. What is the material of construction?